How To Create A Blog Page In WordPress

-As you are probably aware by now, in a default WordPress installation, your site acts as a blog, showing the most recent articles on the main page.
+As explained earlier, in a default WordPress installation, your website acts as a blog, displaying your newest post entries on your home page.

-Now, we want our website to look more like a traditional web site (i.e. with a ‘fixed’ home page) but also have an additional ‘blog’ section.
+In this situation, however, we want the website to perform more like a traditional website (i.e. with a ‘fixed’ home page) but also have an additional ‘blog’ component.

 In your WP admin menu, select Pages > Add New …

 You can name your page anything you want (e.g. “Blog”, “Updates”, “Jill’s Blog,” etc).
 For the sake of simplicity, we’ll call this page “Blog”…

 Important: Leave this page completely blank.
 Do not type anything into the content editor section.

-After adding your page title, publish your new page to create your new Blog Page…
+After adding the page title, publish your new page to create your new Blog Page…

-After saving and publishing your blog page, choose Settings > Reading from the WordPress dashboard menu …
+After saving and publishing your new blog page, choose Settings > Reading from the WP admin menu …

 - Select A static page.

-Now, whenever your visitors click on the ‘Blog’ link on your site, they will see your latest blog post entries displayed on your site…
+Now, when users click on the ‘Blog’ link on your site, they will see your latest post entries showing on your site…

 Congratulations!
-Now you know how to create a separate blog section on your site to display your latest published posts.
+Now you know how to create a blog section on your website that will automatically display your latest published entries.